 In this thesis there are two case studies and two scales used.
 In the previous Chapter the case study of the European settlement of South Australia considered the broader scale of settlement and settlement theory.
-In this Chapter the case study of Adelaide, the site, design, and the Domain and in the following Chapter the settler's dwellings, in particular the Governor's residence, considers the more specific scale of material Moreover, both scales raise possible implications for archaeological outcome.
+In this Chapter the case study of Adelaide, the site, design, and the Domain and in the following Chapter the settler's dwellings, in particular the Governor's residence, considers the more specific scale of material Moreover, both scales raise possible implications for archaeological outcome. investigations.
 The broader scale suggests the need for the diagnostic index of settlement to set the parameters of settlement and ensuing discussions, and the value of setting the parameters of, and defining, Settlement Theory.
 The specific scale in this Chapter, and the next, provides the opportunity to analyse written records to examine material culture to determine the effects of implementing a theory and ephemeral issues of politics, economics, and social behaviour, and possibly the implications for the interpretation of artifacts.
 Where the material culture is available, as with the Capital, this analysis also allows us to consider discrepancies between written evidence and the material outcome.
 Where the material culture is not available, as with the first land based Government House in the next Chapter, the analysis of the written record may also assists in locating material culture and dealing with situations where no material culture exists.

 Within the following discussion there is particular regard paid to self-supporting, selffunding, self-government, recruiting particular settlers without convicts, and being based on large scale agriculture.
 The Governor plays a prominent role throughout these discussions because he was a key figure in the South Australian Experiment for both the designers of the theory and the experiment, and the practical implementation process.
-The timeframe in this part is contained to the period considered to be settlement between 1836 and 1857.
+The timeframe in this part is contained to the period considered to be settlement between fits the proposed diagnostic index of settlement and as follows demonstrates, it can clearly be seen as settlement.